 EARN VOLUNTEER HOURS FOR SCHOOL:

 Small Acts Big Change can certify your student’s volunteer hours.
-Effective April 1, 2021, each handmade scarf measuring a minimum of 4 feet long and 4 1/2 inches wide = 7 hours of volunteer service hour credit.
+Effective July 10, 2023, each handmade scarf measuring a minimum of 4 feet long and 4 1/2 inches wide = 5 hours of volunteer service hour credit.
+If you are an expert crocheter and it takes you less than 5 hours to crochet a scarf, please submit your actual volunteer crochet hours.
+The maximum volunteer time awarded per scarf is 5 hours.
 Please contact us at email@example.com to learn more.

 We’d love to see a picture of your “Crochet for a Cause” scarf .
 Please feel free to share pictures at https://www.facebook.com/smallactsbigchangeus.